 Your restaurant food menu is one of the first things that a customer sees when he enters your restaurant.
-It is not just a piece of paper with all your food items listed on it; it is basically an insight into your business.
+It is not just a piece of paper with all your food items listed on it; it is an insight into your business.
 Designing a menu can be a tricky task for any restaurant.
-From layout, colours, fonts, to item descriptions, everything must be given optimum importance that will ensure that your restaurant food menu sparkles and shines.
-Follow these quick tips to design the most exciting restaurant menu ever that will without a doubt leave a lasting impression on your customers!
+From layout, colors, fonts, to item descriptions, everything must be given optimum importance to ensure that your restaurant menu is attractive and also brings in more sales.

 1. Be Chronological

-2. Place It Right
+2. Place Them Right

 3. Use A Whole Lot Of Adjectives

-The response to your food menu design is generally based on how the items are described.
-However, keep in mind, that describing your menu item does not necessarily mean that you need to explain the dish that will be presented, but your description must be able to evoke mouth-watering reactions.
-Try using adjectives such as sizzling, flavourful, tangy etc, that can stimulate the senses and create a craving.
+The response to your food menu design depends on the description of the items.
+Menu descriptions play an essential role in upselling the food items.
+Your menu descriptions should be precise, clear, short, and be able to instill the desire to explore the item themselves.
+However, keep in mind, that describing your menu item does not necessarily mean that you need to explain the dish.
+Your description must be able to evoke mouth-watering reactions.
+Try using adjectives such as sizzling, flavourful, tangy, etc., that can stimulate the senses and create a craving.

 5. Your Menu Design Must Be a Visual Treat

-6. Optimize Your Menu for Web
+6. Optimize Your Restaurant Menu for Web

 Your online menu descriptions must be shorter and more impactful while utilizing target keywords that will increase the chances of users finding you on the internet.

-“ “Your menu is what you do.
+“Your menu is what you do.
 It’s your identity,” said chef Pat Weber, owner of Mise en Place hospitality consulting firm in Minneapolis, Minnesota, and speaker at the 2015 National Restaurant Association Hotel-Motel Show.

-We hope that you have garnered the much-needed knowledge that will help you in your food menu design, Design your menu in the most appealing way possible and just wait and watch the influx of the hungry and excited customers.
+We hope that you have garnered the much-needed knowledge that will help you in your food menu design, Design your menu in the most appealing way possible and wait and watch the influx of the hungry and excited customers.